ryantd42/NY-Legislative-Git/2023/S6483B-2023/bill.md

   FISCAL NOTE.--Pursuant to Legislative Law, Section 50:
-  This  bill  would allow police officers employed by the New York State Division of State Police to elect to participate in a  Deferred  Retire- ment  Option Plan (DROP), deferring receipt of retirement benefits while continuing their current employment.
-The features of this DROP are:
+  This  bill  would allow police officers employed by the New York State Division of State Police to elect to participate in a  Deferred  Retire-
- S. 6483  4
+ S. 6483--A  4

+ ment  Option Plan (DROP), deferring receipt of retirement benefits while continuing their current employment.
+The main features of this DROP are:
   1. Members may elect to participate in the DROP upon the attainment of retirement eligibility.
   2. The  service retirement benefit shall be the single life allowance